uptechteam/ios-cookbook/7-code-formatting.md

 { [weak self] in ...} // you can do this
 { [unowned self] in ...} // and this

-class ViewController: UIViewController {
+// Also when you don't need self you can capture individual variables class ViewController: UIViewController {
   private let dataSource = ...

     func setupBindings() {
-      // or if you need only 1 varaible, you can capture it directly instead of capturing whole self. viewModel.purchases
+      viewModel.purchases
-        .observeValues { [dataSource] in ...}
+        .observeValues { [dataSource] in ...} // or this
     }
 }
 ```